Kong/kong/CONTRIBUTING.md

 # Contributing to Kong :monkey_face:

 Hello, and welcome!
-Whether you are looking for help, trying to report a bug, thinking about getting involved in the project or about to submit a patch, this document is for you!
-Its intent is to be both an entry point for newcomers to the community (with various technical backgrounds), and a guide/reference for contributors and maintainers.
+If you are looking for help, trying to report a bug, thinking about getting involved in the project or about to submit a patch, this document is for you!
+It's intent is to be both an entry point for newcomers to the community (with various technical backgrounds), and as a guide/reference for contributors and maintainers.

 Consult the Table of Contents below, and jump to the desired section.